Data-Driven Decision Making: The Heartbeat of Tech for Good

 Readily Available Tools to Help with Data-driven Decision-making

 The principles of data-driven decision-making apply universally, whether you’re steering a nonprofit, navigating the startup landscape, pursuing a passion project, or trying to solve a business problem with technology.
+Fast forward to 2026 and more and more, I think of this kind of support work as building infrastructure for impact.
+It is also one way people can help defend rights from the roles they already have.
 What’s more, the tools below can be used across industries!

 1. Google Analytics: This web analytics service tracks and reports website traffic, revealing valuable insights about your audience and allowing you to tailor your strategies for maximum impact.